tgstation/tgstation/code/datums/ai/learn_ai.md

 You can also change the nodes connections by dragging from either end to another node.
 This system is currently a bit fidgetty while I figure out how to become a better editor programmer.

-Once you are done with your tree, be sure to save the file and if you want to test it press deploy to DM, the button to the right of deploy to DM also deploys ALL other behavior trees.
+Once you are done with your tree, be sure to save the file.
+The behavior tree will now automatically be used in-game